 Legal 500 (2022) described Kirsty as a standout lawyer being "calm, assured and knowledgeable – [she is a] experienced, impressive family lawyer" and in (2021) stated 'Kirsty Morris is really impressive, intelligent, robust, sensible, with the right combination of fantastic judgement and client care' and ' Kirsty Morris - Smart, well prepared and knows her stuff.'

 Kirsty is recognised in the Legal 500 as ‘very impressive.
 She has excellent client care skills and fantastic judgement enabling her to offer sensible and pragmatic advice to clients’ and she is described as ‘intelligent and robust.
-Gives clear and realistic advice’ (2019).
+Gives clear and realistic advice’ (2020).

 Kirsty recognises that the breakdown of a relationship can lead to difficult emotional issues, which she deals with sensitively.
-She has undertaken levels 2 and 3 of the CPCAB Counselling Studies certificates which has given her a greater ability to assist clients thought the emotional fallout of separation.
+She has undertaken levels 2 and 3 of the CPCAB Counselling Studies certificates which has given her a greater ability to assist clients though the emotional fallout of separation.